We are staying close to the government on the latest information and advice to ensure we are doing the right thing for both you and our colleagues.

 We want to support our colleagues who are self-isolating or have been identified by the Government as needing to isolate themselves for 12 weeks, and have ensured these colleagues receive full pay for their isolation period.
 This includes colleagues over the age of 70, or those who are pregnant and classed as vulnerable, as well as the carers of extremely vulnerable people.
 You can read more about this here.

 As a thank you to our colleagues who do not need to self-isolate we will give them an additional week's pay in June, in recognition of their extra efforts that have protected the health of their colleagues who need to step away during this time.

 How we’re looking after our communities

-We continue to look for ways we can help those most in need and know many now rely on friends, neighbours and community volunteers to get their groceries for them, which is why we have launched our ‘volunteer shopping card’.
-The card gives those self-isolating a contact-free way to allow others to collect and pay for their weekly shop, without risking handing over a debit card or using cash.
-To sign up for a card and top it up online, go to asda.com/volunteercard.
+We continue to look for ways we can help those most in need and have launched a ‘volunteer shopping card’ to provide a contact-free way to allow others to collect and pay for your weekly shop, without risking handing over a debit card or using cash.
+To date, over 110,000 have already been used in our stores.
 You can learn more about how it works and what to do here.